woolfson-group/isocket/README.md

 iSocket web applicaton

 ---
-To run the Atlas aapp via bokeh server:
+To run the Atlas app via bokeh server:

 In one terminal, navigate to the isocket folder and run bokeh server (in the isocket virtual environment):